-The next largest subnet is New York sales which requires 14 hosts.
-The smallest possible subnet we can use is a /28. /28 means we've got four bits available for host addresses that gives us the 14 hosts.
-126.96.36.199 to 188.8.131.52 were already being used by the engineering departments.
+The next largest subnet is New York Sales which requires 14 hosts.
+The smallest possible subnet we can use is a /28. /28 means we've got 4 bits available for host addresses that gives us the 14 hosts.
+126.96.36.199 to 188.8.131.52 were already being used by the Engineering departments.

 Boston Sales Department

-That's our first three departments done.
-The last department was Boston sales which requires seven hosts.
+That's our first 3 departments done.
+The last department was Boston Sales which requires 7 hosts.
 We're going to use a /28 again here, same as what we did for the last department.

-Remember we have to allocate addresses for the point to point link between the routers in Boston and New York.
-Another number thing you would do in the real world is you would also allocate address space for your loopback addresses.
+Remember, we have to allocate addresses for the point-to-point link between the routers in Boston and New York.
+Another thing you would do in the real world is you would also allocate address space for your loopback addresses.

-Loopback addresses are used for management, but a logical address.
-So there's not anything physical in the other end.
+Loopback addresses are used for management but are logical addresses.
+So there's not anything physical on the other end.
 We'll usually allocate a /32 to our loopback addresses.
-Again, we'll talk about loopback addresses more in later lectures.

 New York to Boston Link

 The last subnet is the link between the New York and Boston routers.
-We want to support two hosts.
+We want to support 2 hosts.
 Remember a /31 and a /30 supports two hosts.

-Hopefully, you remember I told you before, unless the exam explicitly tells you, if you need to support two hosts, go with a /30 because that's the standard that we use.
-It complies with all of the internet standards.
+Hopefully, you remember I told you before.
+Unless the exam explicitly tells you, if you need to support 2 hosts, go with a /30 because that's the standard that we use.
+It complies with all of the Internet standards.

 We're going to use a /30 here for our two hosts.
 We're already using up to 188.8.131.52 for our departments.
 So our network address will be one up from there, 184.108.40.206.
-If you look at the line, it's after the four, therefore, the network address is going to go up in increments of four.
+If you look at the line, it's after the 4, therefore, the network address is going to go up in increments of 4.

 The network address would be 220.127.116.11.
 One less of that gives us our broadcast of 18.104.22.168.
 Which leaves the host addresses to be 22.214.171.124 and 126.96.36.199.